mbcse/netlify/README.md

-# Decentralized Social Media Using Thridweb
+# Decentralized Social Media Using Netlify and Ethereum
 `Netlify`

 ## Introduction